MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/storage-and-sql-server-capacity-planning-and-configuration.md

 Learn about [Managing site storage limits for SharePoint in Microsoft 365](../../SharePointOnline/manage-site-collection-storage-limits.md).

-Although tests were not run on SQL Server 2014 (SP1), SQL Server 2016, or SQL Server 2017 RTM you can use these test results as a guide to help you plan for and configure the storage and SQL Server database tier in SharePoint Server 2019, 2016, and 2019 environments.
+Although tests were not run on SQL Server 2014 (SP1), SQL Server 2016, SQL Server 2017 RTM, or SQL Server 2019 you can use these test results as a guide to help you plan for and configure the storage and SQL Server database tier in SharePoint Server Subscription Edition, 2019, or 2016 environments.
 For training about how to configure and tune SQL Server 2012, see [SQL Server 2012 for SharePoint Server 2013](#Section8A).
 The test results are the same as in SharePoint 2013.

-Because SharePoint Server often runs in environments in which databases are managed by separate SQL Server database administrators, this document is intended for joint use by SharePoint Server farm implementers and SQL Server database administrators.
+This document is intended for joint use by SharePoint Server farm implementers and SQL Server database administrators as SharePoint Server often runs in environments in which databases are managed by separate SQL Server database administrators.
 It assumes significant understanding of both SharePoint Server and SQL Server.

 This article assumes that you are familiar with the concepts that are presented in [Capacity management and sizing for SharePoint Server 2013](capacity-management-and-sizing-for-sharepoint-server-2013.md).

-## Design and configuration process for SharePoint Servers 2016 and 2019 storage and database tier
+## Storage and database tier design and configuration process for SharePoint Server 2016 and newer

 We recommend that you break the storage and database tier design process into the following steps.
 These sections provide detailed information about each design step, including storage requirements and best practices: